 The definition of a drug is any substance that alters your brain chemistry or affects your body after being introduced to your system.
 Under that definition, we aren’t just talking about weed, alcohol, meth, coke, xanax, molly, etc. This also means caffeine (energy drinks, soda, and coffee) and sugar.

 Have you ever noticed how sugar and caffeine can get your heart racing?
 Limiting your consumption or taking a break from them can help you feel more clear-headed, grounded, and lighter.
 Stimulants can also play a role in your mental health; if you’re prone to having racing thoughts or anxiety, this might be something to stay away from.

 Ask yourself why you’re using the substances you do.
-Is it a habit, numbing agent, for fun, or some other reason?
+Is it a habit, a numbing agent, for fun, for spiritual purposes, or some other reason?
 Knowing the motivation behind it can help you decide whether it’s aiding or hindering your life.
 If drugs or alcohol are having a negative impact on your life (socially, academically, legally, etc), think about changing how and when you’re using the substance, find support from those that have been where you are or are removed from that scene, or talk to a counselor or therapist with experience in addiction.

 Treat Your Body Right

 Remember to express gratitude to your body.
 Everyday our body is carrying us through life; it deserves the love.
 Often times, it can be easy to get wrapped up in how we are presenting to the world and what our body looks like, yet we forget how much it does to keep us alive and how much it’s capable of doing for us.
 It might not reflect us perfectly or be able to handle everything we put it through, but it’s the only body we have and that’s special.

 Here are some ideas to give it some extra love:

 - Give yourself a massage (or pay someone else to do it)